-Freshman Year: Emphasizes establishing connection to peers, self, and school using a decision-making curriculum; health and wellness education; and other personal, career and college exploration activities.
+9th Grade Year: Emphasizes establishing connection to peers, self, and school using a decision-making curriculum, health and wellness education, and other personal, career and college exploration activities.
 Service to the community is explored through on-site stewardship projects and service off-site.
 15 hours of community service required.

-Sophomore Year: Emphasizes continued self-exploration in relation to career areas of interest.
+10th Grade Year: Emphasizes continued self-exploration in relation to career areas of interest.
 Sophomores complete the year with an understanding of three to four career areas of interest and related education and experience requirements.
-Service to the community is explored through on-site stewardship projects and service off-site.
+Service to the community is explored through onsite stewardship projects and service off-site.
 15 hours of community service required.

-Junior Year: All juniors undertake extensive college and career exploratory work and focus on revising goals aligned with post high-school plans.
+11th Grade Year: All juniors undertake extensive college and career exploratory work and focus on revising goals aligned with post high-school plans.
 Juniors complete two to three off-site job shadows in careers fields of interest.
 Service to the community is explored through on-site stewardship projects and service off-site.
 15 hours of community service required.
+All juniors are required to participate in a year-long Junior Seminar class.

-Senior Year: Emphasizes finalizing post-high school plans.
+12th Grade Year: Emphasizes finalizing post-high school plans.
 Seniors will get one-on-one support with the college application process (including financial aid and scholarships), career training, programs applications, and other post-high school opportunities.
-Seniors will also participate in a required year-long Senior Social Justice Experience Seminar.
+Seniors will also participate in a required year-long Senior Social Justice Capstone Seminar.
 Fifteen hours of community service continues to be required.
 Seniors must successfully complete and defend their Social Justice Senior Project and Leadership and Learning portfolio to graduate.